Ukraine’s armed forces have proved that they can make significant contributions to international operations.

 This comes on the heels of Ukraine’s entrance to NATO’s Partnership for Peace program and other bilateral military cooperation initiatives where Ukraine has demonstrated that it can play a crucial role, particularly in peacekeeping.

-More than sixteen thousand Ukrainian peacekeepers are deployed throughout Africa, Europe and the Middle East.
+More than 16,000 Ukrainian peacekeepers are deployed throughout Africa, Europe and the Middle East.
 Ukrainian operations in these locales have received a well respected reputation which has even led to security assistance requests from the United Nations and other international organizations.

 The Ukrainian armed forces have also demonstrated achievements in logistics, namely transport aviation, serving NATO, United Nations and individual country contracts to enhance aircraft capabilities and transport military equipment in support of combat engagements in Afghanistan, Iraq and elsewhere.